Underdog Alma Mater: Critical reception

 Underdog Alma Mater was met with generally positive reviews from music critics.
 Joe DeAndrea of AbsolutePunk.net praised the album for its catchy melodies, infectious chorus' and high production work.
 He stated, "it becomes obvious that not only does Forever the Sickest Kids have the ability to break through the mainstream, but completely burst through it."
 He called tracks such as "Hey Brittany" and "She's a Lady" a "harder punch that makes them irresistible."
 He also praised the song "Whoa Oh!
 (Me vs. Everyone)" for its simple lyrics and catchy chorus.
 However, he was critical on the tracks "Believe Me, I'm Lying" and "Coffee Break" calling them "watered down" and "out of place."
 Overall, he stated that the album would be "people's guiltiest pleasure of the year."
 Marian Phillips of Alternative Press stated, "They mix synthesizers, tightened guitar riffs and pop-punk lyrics into songs such as 'Hey Brittany' that are unlike any other.
 Each track on the album is unique in its own way."
+Alternative Addiction wrote that the album "isn't the break through debut album of the year, but it will definitely do for fans of quality pop-punk in 2008; something that's actually missing."

 Jordan Rogowski of Punksnew.org also gave the album a positive review.
 He complimented the band's songwriting ability and lyrical themes on the album that make them stand out among their peers within the genre.
 However, Katherine Fulton of AllMusic stated the opposite of that, remarking; "The ultimate goal of a debut album should be to set a band apart from its peers, but it appears that Forever the Sickest Kids have missed that point with Underdog Alma Mater."
 Despite giving a negative review, she did praise the track "Uh Huh" calling it "light and bouncy."
 She ended off stating, "they're not enough to make up for what amounts to a shallow debut that shows Forever the Sickest Kids' talent for appropriation, not originality."